cast-org/figuration/docs/4.0.0-alpha.5/components/lists.md

 ---
 layout: docs
 title: Lists
+description: Lists allow for multiple ways to visually organize a series of content or navigation.
 group: components
 ---

-Lists are a flexible component for displaying a series of content with various styling options.
-List items can be modified and extended to support just about any content within.
-They can also be used as navigation with the right modifier class.

 ## Contents
 {:.no_toc}

 * ToC goes here
 {:toc}

+## Overview

+Lists are a flexible component for displaying a series of content with various styling options.
+List items can be modified and extended to support just about any content within.
+They can also be used as navigation with the right modifier class.

 ## Basic List